 Files are written and saved according to type – daily, monthly, or full – and date.
 The full type is explained below.
 The URL takes the form

 [path to S3 bucket]/reports/[job_name]/[type]/[date values]/[filename].parquet, where [filename] represents a Spark hash.

 job_name is "accounting_events".
 You can find the value for

 job_name in the documentation for the specific report file.

 Files and paths are generated on the following basis:

 Daily – In this case, the type is

 Monthly – At your request, or when there is a need for periodic reprocessing, a job executes for a closed month of data.
 In this case, the type is

 Full – You can generate a complete file, taking into account all past job data without a date filter.
 In this case, the type is

-The date partition values in the report correspond to the last available data date, not to when the job is executed.
-For example, for a daily job that runs on 2022/03/11, the date partition values correspond to 2022/03/10.
+The date partition values in the report correspond to the last available data date, not to the date when the job was executed.
+For example, for a daily job that runs on March 11, the date partition values correspond to March 10.